lleo/go-hamt/README.md

 # V2 API

-We have upgraded this package to add in the a functional mode as well.
+This package was transient only, now it has a functional mode as well.
+Transient is the classical style of modifying data structures in place.
 Functional is defined below as immutable & persistent.

 This is a merger with github.com/lleo/go-hamt-functional, which it obsoletes.
-The motivation for this was because we was seeing slower performance for go-hamt-functional Get() operations even though we were certain that the old go-hamt and go-hamt-functional were using the same algorithm.
+The motivation for this was because we were seeing slower performance for go-hamt-functional Get() operations even though we were certain that the old go-hamt and go-hamt-functional were using the same algorithm.
 This merger guarantees that the transient and functional Hamt implementations are using the